Feature-aware manifold meshing and remeshing of point clouds and polyhedral surfaces with guaranteed smallest edge length: Theory and Methodology

-\subsubsection{Creating a new Vertex}
+\subsection{Creating a New Vertex}

-Once a vertex candidate~$v_c$ has been chosen, it is first determined whether there is a vertex~$v$ in the graph such that~$\left\|v_c-v\right\|_2 < d$.
+Once a vertex candidate~$v_c$ has been chosen, it is first determined whether there is a vertex~$v$ in~$\mathcal{G}$ such that~$\left\|v_c-v\right\|_2 < d$.
 If so, the vertex candidate is discarded.

 Next, the priority of~$v_c$ is checked.
-In case the vertex does not satisfy the given priority anymore---e.g., because it was originally created with a parent vertex without any edges incident to it, but the parent vertex gained an edge by now---the vertex candidate's priority is reduced and another vertex candidate is chosen.
+In case the vertex does not satisfy the given priority anymore---for instance, because it was created with a parent vertex without any edges incident to it, but the parent vertex gained an edge by now---the vertex candidate's priority is reduced and another vertex candidate is chosen.

 Adding~$v_c$ and the corresponding edges to~$\mathcal{G}$ bears one additional problem.
-In practice, we do not always know whether the point cloud~$\mathcal{P}$ fulfills the criteria listed in Section~\ref{sec:Theory}.
+In practice, we do not always know whether the point cloud~$\mathcal{P}$ fulfills the criteria listed in Section~\ref{sec:Methodology}.
 If they are satisfied, the output is guaranteed to be manifold.
 However, the user might have chosen~$d$ too large or the input point cloud might not sample a manifold in the first place.
 In either of these cases, all edges created from new vertices still have an edge length of~$d$, but the edges might create non-manifold connections.
-Consider Figures~\ref{fig:Roof3D} and~\ref{fig:RoofProjection} for an example of a surface with reach~$\rho=0$, i.e., a surface violating the assumptions from Section~\ref{sec:Theory}.
+Consider Figures~\ref{fig:Roof3D} and~\ref{fig:RoofProjection} for an example of a surface with reach~$\rho=0$.

 In these cases, we still want to prevent such faulty connections.
-Therefore, we choose a plane spanned by an approximated surface normal, see Section~\ref{sec:AuxiliaryBoxDataStructure} for details.
-We project~$v_c$ and its prospective edges as well as all edges already existing in the vicinity to~$v_c$ onto this plane.
+Therefore, we find an approximated surface normal, which will be discussed in Section~\ref{sec:AuxiliaryBoxDataStructure}.
+We project~$v_c$ and its prospective edges as well as all edges already existing in the vicinity of~$v_c$ along this normal.
 For this projection, the vicinity of~$v_c$ is bounded by~$d$ in normal direction.
-We discard~$v_c$ if either of its edges crosses an already existing edge, see Figure~\ref{fig:RoofProjection}.
+We discard~$v_c$ if either of its edges crosses an already existing edge (Figure~\ref{fig:RoofProjection}).
 While the algorithm creates manifold output for suitable input point clouds and choices of~$d$, this mechanism improves the output even outside of this regime.
-If~$v_c$ has passed these checks, itself and the two edges connecting it to its parent vertices are added to~$\mathcal{G}$.
+If~$v_c$ has passed these checks,~$v_c$ and the two edges connecting it to its parent vertices are added to~$\mathcal{G}$.